-Effective July 1, 2017, the undergraduate Capstone course must be taken at TESU; it can no longer be transferred from another institution.
+Effective July 1, 2017, the undergraduate Capstone course must be taken at Thomas Edison State University; it can no longer be transferred from another institution.
 Students who have an approved Capstone equivalent course in their official University program plan as of June 10, 2017, or are enrolled in a Capstone equivalent course as of June 10, 2017, may have that course applied to their degree; it will be accepted as fulfilling the Capstone requirement.

-Students who transfer in sufficient credits to fulfill all degree requirements (i.e., "instant grads."), may appeal the Capstone requirement to the dean of their School.
+Students who transfer in sufficient credits to fulfill all degree requirements (i.e., "instant graduates"), may appeal the Capstone requirement to the dean of their School.